SIGNIFICANT ACCOUNTING POLICIES

-On November 1, 2009, due to the volatility of price differentials in the Williston Basin, the Company de-designated all derivatives that were previously classified as cash flow hedges and in addition, the Company has elected not to designate any subsequent derivative contracts as accounting hedges.
-As such, all derivative positions are carried at their fair value on the balance sheet and are marked-to-market at the end of each period.
-Any realized gains and losses are recorded to gain (loss) on settled derivatives and unrealized gains or losses are recorded to gain (loss) on mark-to-market of derivative instruments on the statements of comprehensive income rather than as a component of accumulated other comprehensive income (loss) or other income (expense).
+All derivative positions are carried at their fair value on the balance sheet and are marked-to-market at the end of each period.
+Any realized gains and losses are recorded to gain (loss) on settled derivatives and mark-to-market gains or losses are recorded to gains (losses) on the mark-to-market of derivative instruments on the statements of comprehensive income (loss).
 See Note 12 for a description of the derivative contracts which the Company has entered into.

 Long-lived assets to be held and used are required to be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-Crude oil and natural gas properties accounted for using the full cost method of accounting (which the Company uses) are excluded from this requirement but continue to be subject to the full cost method's impairment rules.
-There was no impairment recorded for the three months and nine months ended September 30, 2013 and 2012.
+Crude oil and natural gas properties accounted for using the full cost method of accounting (which the Company uses) are excluded from this requirement but continue to be subject to the full cost method’s impairment rules.
+There was no impairment recorded for the six months ended June 30, 2014 and 2013.